 What causes nesting in pregnancy?

-It’s not certain what exactly causes the nesting instinct to kick in.
+It’s not certain exactly what causes the nesting instinct to kick in.

 Or it may be related to anxiety over having everything exactly right for your baby’s arrival.